bendqh1/drupal/language/alias/language_directory_aliases_for_nonexistent_nodes.md

 /example-node-alias_3
 ```

-My problem is not caused by mere query strings (were it only query strings, the user would have been redirected to the alias without them)
+My problem is not caused by mere query strings; were it only query strings, the user would have been redirected to the alias without them).<br>
-rather
+Rather, my problem is caused by language directories in URLs.

-my problem is caused by language directories in URLs.
+Totally disabling language detection and then flushing all caches didn't help and also, installing the Redirect module also didn't help.

 How to solve that problem?